College of the North Atlantic

 • The ALTI program consists of 18 badges in total.

-• Depending upon the institution at which the courses were completed, it may be possible to submit an application for Prior Learning Assessment and Recognition (PLAR) for certain courses.
-See table below for full details.
+• Depending upon the institution at which the courses were completed, it may be possible to apply for an exemption from certain courses.
+We are currently only accepting exemptions for select courses from MUN and VSCC.
+Please e-mail alti@cna.nl.ca for more information.

 Can I register for select courses if I already have my PSIC?